8 Best Renters Insurance Companies in Georgia of 2026

 Thunderstorms

-Thunderstorms that bring in wind speeds of more than 58 mph occur during the spring and summer.
+Thunderstorms that bring in more than 58 mph wind speeds occur during spring and summer.

 Hail